Teun/aoc_2022/src/aoc/README.md

 Doing the Advent of Code puzzles in Dart this year.
-Every puzzle (of the 50) wis a separate command line app in bin/.
+Every puzzle (of the 50) is a separate command line app in bin/.
 Anything reusable across days will be in lib/ and will have unit tests  in `test/`.